Author, Mike Smith

 - £100,000 amount = £2,300 in exchange rate costs

-You can clearly see from the examples above that the £20 fee is just a tiny part of the true cost.
+What’s more, the £20 transfer fee is just a tiny part of the overall cost.

 In fact, on a £100,000 transfer, the transfer fee charged by Nationwide is less than 1% of the total charges.

-The point is if you just automatically use Nationwide to make an international money transfer, you may end up paying a lot more than you need to.
+The broader point is if you just automatically use Nationwide to make an international money transfer, you may end up paying a lot more than using other options.

 Small differences in the exchange rate can make a big financial difference.

 My advice is to always get a quote from an alternative provider.

 There’s no harm in shopping around.